LIVESTREAM: Zuma application for stay of prosecution in graft case

 M&G Online reporter

-Former president Jacob Zuma’s numerous court appearances have been characterised by gatherings of supporters demonstrating outside the courts.
-(Rogan Ward/Reuters)
+Former president Jacob Zuma and his co-accused, the French arms company French Arms company Thales are in the Pietermaritzburg high court for the third day of their hearing in a bid to have cases against them quashed.

-Former President Jacob Zuma and his co-accused the French Arms company Thales are in the Pietermaritzburg high court today in a bid to have cases against them quashed.
-The hearing is set down for four days.
+During his opening arguments on Monday May 20, Zuma’s lawyer, advocate Muzi Sikhakhane, told a full bench of the high court that the National Prosecuting Authority’s (NPA) legal pursuit of Zuma constituted a public “lynching” that left his client a “victim of mob justice”.

 Create Account | Lost Your Password?